 10. Angelface Blue Angelonia

 It’s hard to believe this beautiful flower is so low-maintenance, but it is.
 It requires full sun and will bloom throughout the Summer because it LOVES heat!
-This hardy annual is drought tolerant and can grow up to 2 feet tall.
+Angelonias are hardy annuals that are drought tolerant and can grow up to 2 feet tall.

-If you’re looking for a pretty annual that is heat, drought, AND mildew tolerant, then this beauty is for you!
-The Superbena Coral Red produces clusters of small flowers that bloom from June to frost.
-It can be grown as a perennial if you live in a zone that doesn’t have cold Winters.
+If you’re looking for a pretty annual that is heat, drought, AND mildew tolerant, you’ll want to grab some Superbenas on your next trip to the garden center!
+You can find Superbena Verbenas in several different shades including purple and red.
+This annual plant produces large clusters of small flowers that bloom from June to frost.
+It can also be grown as a perennial if you live in a zone that doesn’t have cold Winters.

 13. Sonota Mix Cosmos